 But what it really matters for us is one main reason.
 Nikko Circuit.
 As you guess Nikko Circuit is located in Togichi prefacture.

 Here is the Nikko Circuit track.
 So with a quick view we see is an easy level track that make it very fun.
 Both cars and bikes use it for trackday, drifting events and amateur races.

-Here us a typical japanese image with a pure japanese circuit y some pure japanese cars.
-Well knonw by local drifters Nikko circuit isn’t as popular as Ebisu for people and maybe only if you are a really japanese-car-enthusiast would heard about it.
+Here it is a typical japanese photo with a pure japanese circuit and some pure japanese cars.
+Well known by local drifters Nikko circuit isn’t as popular as Ebisu for people and maybe only if you are a really japanese-car-enthusiast would heard about it.

 It was a live cam at Nikko Circuit before but is out of order now.
 Anyway I want lo let the link here if anytime they put it back on work.
 WebCAM

 There was a Drift festival called Tochigi Baka Matsuri in Nikko Circuit on the 4th of March.

 Tochigi is the name of the prefecture where Nikko Circuit is located, and Baka means a fool.. >_<

 We know Drifters and fans of Drift look foolish because we love sliding the car side.. xD